Installation Guide

 qdrant-loader --version

-# Check help
+# Check help and available commands

 qdrant-loader --help